SoniaSpindt/csa_textbook/_build/html/_sources/Unit5/Inheritance/overriding.md

 If it can't find a method with a matching name in any superclass, then it will  yell at you for being an irrational and crazy human. :p

 One last thing.
-You may be wondering if it's possible for doctor objects to use instance variables, constructors and methods found in the `Surgeon` class.
+You may be wondering if it's possible for Doctor objects to use instance variables, constructors and methods found in the `Surgeon` class.
 It is not possible!
 Inheritance only works one way.

 Here's our hospital simulation if you would like to play around with the code:
 <iframe height="400px" width="100%" src="https://replit.com/@SoniaSpindt1/Example812?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>